Skip to main content

 All those statements may be true, but they are conveying the opposite message of what a true confession should communicate.
 Instead of expressing understanding for the feelings of the offended party, these statements ask the offended to understand the feelings of the guilty party.
 This basically turns the offender into another victim we need to empathize with.

-As fellow humans who struggle with our own sin, we should empathize with our offender.
+As fellow humans who struggle with our own sin, we should empathize with an offender.
 However, as followers of Christ, we are also asked to empathize with the true victims.
 And not just empathize with them, but defend them!

 In the case of John Crist’s offenses, I was not one of his victims.
 You probably weren’t either.
 But they were real human beings as real as John and far more concerning, there were many of them.
 Many.